Farquhar Atoll: History

-In 2014 Island Conservation Society opened a Conservation Centre on North Island.
-On 16 April 2016 Farquhar Atoll was hit by Cyclone Fantala, the strongest tropical cyclone ever recorded in the south-west Indian Ocean, which destroyed most of the buildings except for the cyclone shelter.
-The Islands Development Company (IDC) has started the rehabilitation of the island and to date has rebuilt the guest house which offers catch and release flyfishing trips that are operated by Alphonse Fishing Company.
+On 16 April 2016, Farquhar Atoll was hit by Cyclone Fantala, the strongest tropical cyclone ever recorded in the southwestern Indian Ocean.
+The storm surge destroyed most of the buildings on the atoll, except the cyclone shelter.
+The Islands Development Company (IDC) commenced the rebuilding and rehabilitation of the island's infrastructure, rebuilding the guest house and hotel for groups taking reserved catch and release flyfishing trips (operated by Alphonse Fishing Company).

 Geography

 The atoll is located at 10°10′S 51°08′E. It is the most southerly part of the Seychelles.

 The total area of the atoll, including the large lagoon, is 170.5 km2.
 The land area is 8.357 km2.

 Farquhar Atoll is notable for its high sand dunes, some of which reach to over 23 m in height.

 List of islands

 The main group of islands form a long curve which describes the eastern side of the atoll.
 Largest of these are North Farquhar and South Farquhar, with the smaller Manaha islands between them.
 Farther south is Goëlettes.

 To the extreme western side of the atoll lies the island of Sable, and near it a small group known as Trois Islands.